dlccyes/CollegeNotes/docs/NTUNotes/Senior/Principle of Macroeconomics/Principle of Macroeconomics.md

 $$u(E(X))>E(u(X))$$

-See this utility vs. wealth diagram, with the green line being the person's utility funciton.
+See this utility vs. wealth diagram, with the green line being the person's utility function.

 ![[principle-of-macroeconomics-9.png]]